 Remember that a lot of industry buzz words are not international or even if they are, they are pronounced differently.

 Sometimes words become slang and are used often in your community, but may not be clear internationally.

 Do say everything important 3 times

 Firstly, say what you are going to say

 Do use pictures if you can.
 Even a simple picture, can make things much clearer.

 If the response to what you say is a yes, a smile or a nod…

 Don’t assume it indicates understanding it could just indicate friendliness, encouragement, or politeness.
 It is always best to check.

-There’s a lot more, but just these few things can help ease communication.
-If you would like to find out more or have questions, please contact me at my intercultural training and consultancy email:
+There are a lot more, but just these few things can help ease communication.
+If you would like to find out more or have questions about communication tips and advice, please contact me at my intercultural training and consultancy, Intercultural Success, email: